sourcepole/qgis-remote-debug/README.rst

 - open File->Attach
 - Set password: "qgis"
 - Press the QGIS toolbar icon to activate embedded debugging
+- Double click on source file in debugger
 - Control->Go in Debugger

 Debugger is activated on an exception.